 A Day in the Life - Middle School

-Ariella, 14, has been a student at Maimonides School since starting Kindergarten.
-But her experience in the Middle School at Maimonides has opened up a whole new universe.
+Ariella, 14, has been a student at Maimonides School since Kindergarten.
+But her experience in the Middle School has opened up a whole new universe.
 That world is known as Middle School, Grades 6, 7 and 8, where the goal is to build a bridge between Elementary and Upper Schools by helping students to grow into mature, responsible adolescents and to teach them to become more aware of their behavior, learning styles, and religious beliefs.

 “I hang out with my friends.
 At first bell (three minutes before the start of class), we rush to our lockers to get our materials for first and second periods, [Navi and math].”